-HISTORY OF FURNITURE STYLES (3T) 3 credits PREREQUISITE: Permission of instructor
+UPH 132 HISTORY OF FURNITURE

+STYLES (3T) 3 credits

 This course is designed to teach the student to identify period furniture and some of the basics of style using the vocabulary of furniture description.
 Topics include history of furniture, furniture facts, period furniture, furniture identification, and important trends, fabrics, motifs, woods, finishes, and styles.
 Upon completion, students should be able to identify furniture styles, periods, motifs, woods and finishes, and coordinate styles.